-- In the Budget Message, the Executive Director discusses his 2024 Budget Recommendations. - In the Strategic Plan, an update of the strategic plan is presented. - The Budget Message/Highlights section includes a statement of the District's operational goals and accomplishments and a narrative on major issues, policy, and program changes.
+- In the Transmittal Letter from the President and the Vice-Chairman of the Committee on Budget and Employment, major policies, initiatives, changes, and other significant features of the Final 2024 Budget are presented. - In the Strategic Plan, an update of the strategic plan is presented. - The Budget Message/Highlights section includes a statement of the District's operational goals and accomplishments and a narrative on major issues, policy, and program changes.
 It is in this section that broad policy, program objectives, and operational accomplishments are defined. - In the Financial Policies, Objectives, and Accomplishments section, an overview of the financial guidelines and accomplishments of the District is presented. - The Policy Development and the Budget Process section describes policy development and the total budget process.
-The detailed budget process is presented in 12 clearly stated steps with a flowchart of the budget cycle. - The Annual Appropriation Ordinance gives legal effect to the entire budget document as enacted into law by the Board of Commissioners under authority of the Illinois Compiled Statutes.
+The detailed budget process is presented in 12 clearly stated steps with a flowchart of the budget cycle. - The Report of Committee on Budget and Employment officially transmits and recommends for approval, the 2024 Budget, Annual Appropriation Ordinance, and tax levy ordinances to the Board of Commissioners of the Metropolitan Water Reclamation District of Greater Chicago. - The Annual Appropriation Ordinance gives legal effect to the entire budget document as enacted into law by the Board of Commissioners under authority of the Illinois Compiled Statutes.
 It includes an explanation of the crosshatch (#) and (AC) symbols used with some personnel positions within the budget, indicating changes to positions once vacated.

-Executive Director's Budget Message 1
+Transmittal Letter from the President and the Vice-Chairman of the Committee on Budget and Employment .
+1

-Strategic Plan 5
+Strategic Plan .
+5

 Budget Message/Highlights 10

-Financial Policies, Objectives, and Accomplishments 21
+Financial Policies, Objectives, and Accomplishments 22

-Policy Development and the Budget Process 27
+Policy Development and the Budget Process 28

+Report of Committee on Budget and Employment 33

-Annual Appropriation Ordinance 32
+Annual Appropriation Ordinance .
+35